 Latest On Willie Rioli's Return To West Coast

-Premiership forward Willie Rioli is set to return to the Eagles lineup following a two-year ban from the game.
+Premiership forward Willie Rioli is close to returning to the Eagles facility following a two-year ban from the game.

 Pleading guilty to cannabis possession in Darwin was the latest string of concerns for the 25-year-old's playing future, after serving a two-year doping ban for twice substituting his urine during drug tests.